 Biomass energy comes from living or recently dead biological matter.
 Biomass technologies are being created that will enable living plant matter, such as agricultural crops, seeds, grasses, wild plants, and trees, as well as organic waste, in the form of biodegradable materials, garbage, compost, animal manure and other waste products, to be converted into usable energy.
+"The U.S. currently uses about 342 million tons of biomass, including corn grain for ethanol and wood/wood waste for heat and power, to meet roughly 5% of America's annual energy demand" (www.energy.gov).
 Biomass takes on many forms, but a good example of "biomass energy" is the open burning of dead wood on a campfire.
 However, this type of biomass incineration is not very efficient, as most of the heat energy it produces is lost.
 Through photosynthesis, living plants capture and use the sun's energy, along with carbon from the earth's atmosphere, and nutrients absorbed from the soil.
 By burning the biomass, the energy procured from the sun can be released again.
 Biomass is organic matter just like fossil fuels, except biomass does not need to rest for millions of years.
 It is much easier to replace and make more because of this.
 Energy created from biomass is weaker than fossil fuel energy.
 Biomass does pollute the air when it is burned, and in the case of traditional residential wood burning, can be very obnoxious.
 In fact, some communities have banned the burning of firewood because it contributes a substantial amount of air pollution.
 Fortunately, new technologies, including pollution control and combustion engineering, have made advancements so that the emissions from biomass in industrial facilities are less than fossil fuels.
 Many of the carbon dioxide emissions are used by crops during photosynthesis.